jinaga/jinaga.net/Documentation/LINQ Provider.md

 ```
 source apply predicate
 ```

+When it calls the source, it suggests a label based on the predicate parameter.

 To find the appropriate match, first find the target unknowns of each condition.
 An existential condition has only one target unknown.